Lucg/push-plugin-unity/README.md

 iOS will automatically set the application badge to the badge number received in the push notification.
 Your responsibility is to handle the badge number within the app according to unread notifications count.
 Use this code anywhere in the app to set the badge number:

     InfobipPush.SetBadgeNumber(int number);

+#### Unreceived Notifications
+To get list of unreceived notifications form Infobip server call this method

+	InfobipPush.GetListOfUnreceivedNotifications();

+callback function will be triggered.
+Delegate implementation looks like following

+	InfobipPush.OnUnreceivedNotificationReceived = (notification) => {
+	   // some code here
+	};

 ### Location